 Methylphenidate is available only with a doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For methylphenidate, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to methylphenidate or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of methylphenidate transdermal in the pediatric population.
-However, safety and efficacy have not been established in children younger than 6 years of age.
+However, use is not recommended in children younger than 6 years.
+Safety and efficacy have not been established in this age group.

 Appropriate studies on the relationship of age to the effects of methylphenidate transdermal have not been performed in geriatric patients.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.